 Colds and the flu are very contagious conditions so If possible, stay at home if you are sick.
 Symptoms include fever, headache, weakness, dry cough, sore throat, runny nose, muscle aches, nausea, vomiting, and diarrhea.
 Bacterial pneumonia, ear infection, sinus infection, dehydration, and worsening of chronic medical conditions are some of the known complications.

-The best defense against colds and flu is prevention.
-There are ways to prevent the spread of infection.
+Prevent infection!
+There are many effective ways to prevent the spread of germs.